 Before refrigeration heavy salting and drying was the only way to store meat.
 Nowadays, bacon comes in a variety of forms and cure recipes.
 Including streaky bacon (pork belly), Back, Middle (loin), also, cured Cheek bacon, Face, neck (jowl) bacon - but not guanciale, which is classified as charcuterie.
 Bacon, whether Smoked or unsmoked is one of those foods most of us simply can't resist, what better than a few rashers of crispy bacon and egg or bacon sandwich with brown sauce.

 Though pork bacon is by far the most popular, Mutton, Turkey, and Beef can also make great bacon.
 More recently even plant-based (vegan) versions have become readily available - indeed, whatever next!

 Salt is the primary and only ingredient needed to make bacon.
 Though without the artificial preservatives, modern processing and sugar, it would look and taste very different from what we're used to now.

 Originally bacon and all meats were preserved with salt.
 Though the quality was hit and miss and varied according to the location from where the salt was extracted.
 Naturally, this meant that salt often contained impurities - some more welcome than others.

-Take Saltpeter (Potassium Nitrate), a naturally occurring and beneficial impurity.
-Producers noted that bacon with this form of nitrate lasted longer, had a more desirable red colour and a more appealing flavor.
-However, Saltpeter is also used in the production of fertilisers and fireworks and more worryingly can be used to produce explosives.
+Take Saltpeter (Potassium Nitrate), a naturally occurring and generally beneficial impurity of rock salts.
+Producers noted that certain batches of salts resulted in bacon that lasted longer, had a more desirable red colour and a more appealing flavor.
+The first records of the reddening effects of Saltpeter on meat was reported during Roman times.

-Buyer Beware! as the friend of a friend recently found out.
-Attempting to purchase Potassium Nitrate without good reason, may well land you in the attention of MI5 and a very early alarm call! - a true story.
+Buyer Beware! as the friend of a friend recently found out, whilst attempting to purchase Potassium Nitrate without good reason, may well land you in the attention of MI5 and a very early alarm call! - a true story.